ballerina-attic/ballerina-honeycomb/README.md

     }
 }

-// Function  to view all student's details to the database. function viewAllStudents() {
+// Function to view all student's details. function viewAllStudents() {
     // Sending a request to list down all students and get the response from it. var response = studentService->post("/records/viewAll", null);